jberas/compute-datastore/README.md

 4. Confirm the deployment and inspect output values.

+### Networking and Security Notes

+- RDS is deployed in a user-defined subnet group for high availability.
+- Security groups are automatically created for both EC2 and RDS.
+- RDS security group allows access on port 5432 from any EC2 instance placed in the EC2 security group.
+- You must explicitly provide `allowed_cidr_blocks` to control access to the EC2 instance; there is **no default**.
+- RDS is provisioned with default credentials (`admin` / `Password1234`).
+You should change these in production.
+- IAM permissions for S3 and DynamoDB are broad (`*`).
+You can modify the policy to scope it further.
 - The AWS CLI installation is handled via a cross-distro compatible Cloud Init script using the `runcmd` directive.

 ---